Why Does this Matter?

 The FAIM framework fosters accountability for ethical and compliant research practices in the academy and helps promote intellectual risk-taking that leads to novel and impactful research.

-• facilitates mutual appreciation and understanding between mentors and mentees about each other’s cultures and backgrounds.
+- facilitate mutual appreciation and understanding between mentors and mentees about each other’s cultures and backgrounds.

-• promotes mentees’ agency, self-efficacy, scholarly identity development, and responsible research conduct.
+- promote mentees’ agency, self-efficacy, scholarly identity development, and responsible research conduct.

-• encourages the creation and engagement in communities of learning.
+- encourage the creation and engagement in communities of learning.

-• fosters belonging as a result of community-building and collaborative understanding across difference.
+- foster belonging as a result of community-building and collaborative understanding across difference.

 Imperative for Inclusive Mentoring